Iamknownasfesal/alligator/README.md

-# Alligator: The Ultimate Dex Aggregator
+# Alligator: The Ultimate Dex Aggregator Library

 ## What is Alligator?